 Twinkle, twinkle, Pierrefonds pottery

 I do love crystalline stoneware, so I was thrilled to find this exceptional Art Deco Pierrefonds pottery vase (available to buy here).
-The rotund shape gives it Art Deco gravitas, and the crystalline glaze is so deep and scintillating, you could get lost in it.
+The rotund shape gives it Art Deco gravitas, and the crystalline glaze is deep and scintillating.
 It’s a bit of a star turn, even by Pierrefonds standards.

 Few people use the manufacturer’s full name these days – la Faiencerie Héraldique Artistique de Pierrefonds is such a mouthful!
 It’s also misleading, since the factory didn’t make much faience, and there’s nothing very heraldic about a vase or a bowl.
 As for Pierrefonds, well, the famous 14th century Chateau de Pierrefonds overlooks the town of the same name, but Pierrefonds the pottery wasn’t ancient or ancestral.
 It opened in 1903.